animeshsinghweb/blogAS/content/posts/2019/11/chalti-chakki-dekh-kar-kabira.md

 Duality is the place of all sufferings.

 Whenever I mention freedom, it's this spiritual freedom I'm talking about, it's this freedom that all saints have been talking about, it's this freedom we see Mohammad, Christ, Krishna, Nanak, Buddha, Mahavira, Kabira, Sufis and seekers have walked and pointed us.
 It's the freedom from duality, the cycle of duality.
+It's also refered as liberation and nirvana is many context.

 Kabira is crying because he is continuously saying everyone here would vanish in this duality and no one is being able to truly understand Kabira's lessons of advait (अद्वैत - freedom from duality).
-Everyone is stuck in this cycle (of duality, between birth and death, happiness and depressions).
+Everyone is stuck in this cycle (of birth and death, of repetition of duality).
+Kabira is sad because the world doesn't understand the importance of liberation.

 Duality is also Maya (the illusions of the world).